vansjyo/DeepMARS/README.md

 # DeepMARS
-Deep Network for Discontinuity Detection in SHARAD Radargram of MARS.
+CNN Model for Discontinuity Detection in SHARAD Radargram of MARS.

 Usage:
 1. Install the required packages using "requirements.txt" file.